ABS-CBN Corporation: History

-In August 2007, the conglomerate's and network's corporate name were changed to simply ABS-CBN Corporation to reflect the former's diversification.
-The name change was announced publicly through "Beyond Television" plug the following year during the 55th anniversary of the namesake television network in 2008.
-According to the conglomerate's chairman Gabby Lopez during its annual stockholders' meeting where the company announced further about the 2007 change on May 27, 2010, it was "a response to the changes in the media landscape brought about by technology.
+In August 21, 2007, the company started to use the ABS-CBN Corporation name to reflect its diversification with ABS-CBN Broadcasting Corporation is still used on some uses as such both names are now alternatively used from that point.
+It was announced publicly through "Beyond Television" plug the following year during the 55th anniversary of its namesake media network in 2008.
+According to chairman Gabby Lopez during its annual stockholders' meeting where the company announced further about the adaptation of the newer 2007 name on May 27, 2010, it is "a response to the changes in the media landscape brought about by technology.
 The media business has gone beyond merely broadcasting to encompass other platforms."